BetterZH/TriR/README.md

-# MVR
+# TriR
-MVR for CLC task
+TriR for CLC task